 August: Spends some time in Lake Placid, New York.
 Executes various portrait busts and drawing of Mirror Lake.

-October: Spends one week as the guest of Alfred Stieglitz at his Lake George, New York home, Oak Lawn.
+October: Spends one week as the guest of Alfred Stieglitz at his Lake George, New York home.
 Takes photographs of Stieglitz photographing Georgia O'Keeffe.

 March: Rönnebeck's essay, “Through the Eyes of a European Sculptor”, appears in the catalog for the Anderson Gallery exhibition, "Alfred Stieglitz Presents Seven Americans: 159 Paintings, Photographs & Things, Recent & Never Publicly Shown, by Arthur G. Dove, Marsden Hartley, John Marin, Charles Demuth, Paul Strand, Georgia O’Keeffe, Alfred Stieglitz."